kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 title = "Hilton Tomfoolery"
 date = 2024-10-13
 slug = "hilton-tomfoolery"
-description = "Playing around with mitmproxy and the hilton app as well as a flipper zero"
+description = "Playing around with mitmproxy and the Hilton Honors app as well as a flipper zero"

 [taxonomies]
 tags = ["meta"]